The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Related Work

-In designing moderation systems, it is crucial to account for end-users’ preferences for control and transparency~\cite{ozanne2022shall, juneja2020through, suzor2019we}.
 Currently, most social media platforms provide limited insight into the rules and decision-making processes that underlie platform-enacted moderation practices~\cite{suzor2019we, jhaver2023decentralizing}.
-Even user-controlled moderation tools that rely on platforms' adjudication (e.g., flagging~\cite{crawford2016flag}) or curation algorithms (e.g., toxicity sliders~\cite{jhaver2023personalizing}) often present a lack of transparency in their procedures, interface elements, and outcomes.
-Researchers have also explored how different moderation tool configurations influence users’ perceived control over their social media feeds~\cite{jhaver2022designing, jhaver2023personalizing}.
-We attend to how content creators' need for control influence the specific ways in which they engage in comment pinning for moderation, e.g., pinning and unpinning different comments and following up pinning with comment removal.
+This lack of transparency negatively impacts user experiences.
+Prior studies show that visibility-reducing actions like comment deletion are frequently criticized for undermining free expression and provoke backlash from audiences~\cite{jhaver2022designing,ma2023defaulting}.
+Because such actions are often unilateral and opaque to observers, they can erode their perceived sense of transparency and procedural fairness.
+On the other hand, when moderation systems enact transparency in their operation, e.g., when they explain the rationale behind content regulation decisions, sanctioned users respond more positively, leading to improved post quality~\cite{jhaver2019does} and greater trust in the platform~\cite{jhaver2019did, brunk2019effect}.
+More importantly, such explanations also positively shape other bystanders' behaviors~\cite{jhaver2024bystanders}.
+We examine in this article how the transparency afforded by pinning the shamed comment (as opposed to silently removing it) influences observers' reactions to comment sanction in the view of creators.

-Prior studies also indicate that when moderation systems enact transparency in their operation, e.g., when they explain the rationale behind content regulation decisions, sanctioned users respond more positively, leading to improved post quality~\cite{jhaver2019does, kim2009} and greater trust in the platform~\cite{jhaver2019did, brunk2019effect}.
-More importantly, such explanations also positively shape other observers' behaviors~\cite{jhaver2024bystanders}.
-We examine how the transparency afforded by pinning the shamed comment (as opposed to silently removing it) influences observers' reactions to this social sanction.
-In doing so, we add to ongoing HCI conversations around incorporating procedural fairness and transparency when building solutions to address online harm~\cite{vaccaro2020end,shim2024incorporating,jhaver2019did}.
+Further, in designing moderation systems, it is crucial to account for end-users’ preferences for control~\cite{ozanne2022shall, juneja2020through, suzor2019we}.
+Researchers have explored how moderation tools that clarify the definition of interface elements and incorporate the cultural context of posts can help enhance users’ perceived control over their social media feeds~\cite{jhaver2022designing, jhaver2023personalizing}.
+We attend to how content creators' need for control influences the specific ways in which they engage in comment pinning for moderation, e.g., pinning and unpinning different comments and following up pinning with comment removal.
+In doing so, we add to ongoing HCI conversations around empowering end-users with shaping custom solutions to address online harm~\cite{vaccaro2020end,shim2024incorporating,jhaver2019did}.